CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf <vrf-id> router bgp address-family ipv4-unicast multipaths compare-cluster-length

-Turns on compare cluster length.
+Turns on cluster length comparison.
 When `on` and IBGP paths have a cluster list, their lengths must be equal to be selected as multipaths.

 ### Usage